 A Christian Wedding Reception Prayer

-Dear Lord, we gather in this place in a spirit of celebration and gratitude.
-Thank you for the blessing of bringing (name) and (name) together in marriage today.
-We ask you to bless their marriage, their family, and all of their relationships.
-Help them stay strong in any adversity, and to treasure and protect the joy of marriage.
-May we, as their family and friends, commit to uphold and encourage them to the best of our ability.
+Help them stay strong in any adversity and treasure and protect the joy of marriage.
+May we, as their family and friends, commit to upholding and encouraging them to the best of our ability.
 Please bless this food we are about to receive, and let this reception be an honor to You.
 In Jesus' name.
 Amen.

 A Jewish Wedding Reception Prayer

-We praise you, eternal God, who brings forth bread from the earth.
-Blessed are You, God of Abraham, Isaac, and Jacob, who have given us your commandments so that we may live in a way that pleases you.
-Bless this married couple, (name) and (name), and may their life together reflect your glory.
 May their home be full of joy and gladness, and may their union be blessed with much fruit.
 May (name) and (name) always find favor in Your eyes and in the eyes of those around them.
 May they enjoy and expand the community they belong to.
 May peace reign in their home, and contentment and happiness be a mark of their lives from this day forward.
 Amen.

 A General Faith Wedding Reception Prayer

 Thank you, Creator, for bringing (name) and (name) together in such a happy way.
 We ask the Universe to bless this couple and their future together.
 May happiness and joy be a hallmark of their relationship.
 As they explore their love for each other, establish a home, and build a life together, may they be strengthened by the love and encouragement of those gathered here today.
-If times get hard, may they remember the commitment they made today and the joy that brought them together.
-Help them to learn from one another and grow strong as both individuals and a couple.
-May the food we eat now bring strength to us, and may we all enjoy this time of celebration and friendship.
-Amen.

 Elements in a Dinner Prayer

 Writing a dinner prayer can be hard, even for the most eloquent of speakers.
-Keep in mind that unlike wedding speeches, the dinner prayer is brief and focused on the faith of the wedded couple.
+Keep in mind that, unlike wedding speeches, the dinner prayer is brief and focused on the faith of the wedded couple.
 Elements to include in the prayer:

-• Asking God (or other deity for the couple's particular faith) to bless the couple in their marriage
+- Asking God (or other deity for the couple's particular faith) to bless the couple in their marriage.

-• Blessing the friends, family, and guests attending the wedding.
+- Blessing the friends, family, and guests attending the wedding.

-• Thanking God for the food which everyone is going to eat
+- Thanking God for the food, which everyone is going to eat.

-• Praising God
+- Praising God

 Consider composing the prayer a week or two before the wedding.
 If you're especially nervous, ask close friends and family to read the prayer, listen to you practice, and offer constructive criticism.
-Use index cards with an outline of key points in the prayer if you have difficulty memorizing what you have written.
+Use index cards with an outline of key points in the prayer if you have difficulty memorizing what you've written.

-Who Gives the Prayer
+Who Gives the Prayer?

 People to Ask

 Though it is customary for the couple to ask the pastor to give the wedding prayer, by no means is it the only option.
-Asking someone important you, such as the father of the bride, mother of the groom, or a beloved relative is also appropriate.
-Be prepared that the person you ask may not feel comfortable with public speaking, so do not be offended if she/he turns you down.
+Asking someone important to you, like the father of the bride, mother of the groom, or a beloved relative, is also appropriate.

 Who Not to Ask